hackbg/fadroma/spec/Factory.spec.ts.md

 }

-// A `Client` class can be used to compose the actual JSON messages passed to the contract.
+// A `Client` class can be used to compose the actual JSON messages
-// You can also put metadata, validation, etc. here class Factory extends Client {
+// that are passed to the contract.
+You can also add metadata,
+// validation, etc.
+class Factory extends Client {

   create = (name: string) =>